wandb/docs/docs/guides/registry/registry_types.md

 W&B supports two types of registries: [Core registries](#core-registries) and [Custom registries](#custom-registries).

 ## Core registries
 A core registry is a template for specific use cases with a standardizes setup to maintain core functionality.
 W&B automatically creates two core registries: Models and Datasets.

-By default, the Model Registry is configured to accept model artifact types (`type="model"`) and the Dataset Registry is configured to accept dataset artifact types of (`type="dataset"`).
-An admin can choose to add additional accepted types.
+By default, the Models registry is configured to accept model artifact types (`type="model"`) and the Dataset registry is configured to accept dataset artifact types of (`type="dataset"`).
+An admin can add additional accepted artifact types.

 ## Custom registries